kapishluhariwala/Q-A-Chatbot---Groq/README.md

    http://localhost:8501
    ```

+3. Obtain a Groq API Key:

+   Follow the steps below to get your Groq API key for integrating with the chatbot:

+   Sign in to your Groq account on the Groq Developer Portal.

+   Navigate to the API Keys section in your dashboard.

+   Click on Generate New Key and provide a name for your key (e.g., ChatbotApp).

+   Copy the API key and keep it secure.
+You will use this key to authenticate requests.

+   Paste the API key in the UI.

-3. Interact with the chatbot through the user-friendly interface.
+4. Interact with the chatbot through the user-friendly interface.

 ---